rweigel/joss_nndepaper/README.md

 # joss_nndepaper

-Paper describing `nnde` for the Journal of Open Source Software
+Paper describing the [`nnde` package](https://github.com/elwinter/nnde) for the Journal of Open Source Software